nCoda/mei-tools-atom/README.md

 # mei-tools-atom

-[MEI](http://music-encoding.org/) is an open-source XML-based system for the semantic encoding of music documents.
-This package, for use with the open-source [Atom text editor](https://atom.io/), provides on-the-fly rendering of MEI into music notation with _[Verovio](http://www.verovio.org/)_.
+For use with the open-source text editor [_Atom_](https://atom.io/), this package provides on-the-fly rendering of [MEI](http://music-encoding.org/) into music notation with _[Verovio](http://www.verovio.org/)_.
+It was created with the support of the [nCoda](https://ncodamusic.org/) team, who will also provide ongoing development and maintenance.

 __This package is currently under development__ and there are known performance issues with large files.
 Contributions are welcome.